nunopedrosa/sopa_de_letras/README.md

 biblioteca
 ```

-When solving the puzzle, players find all words, and the remaining words (the message words) need to be sorted to read: "encontra o tesouro na biblioteca"
+**How it works:** Players see all words in the list (shuffled).
+They find the words that are actually in the grid.
+The words they can't find in the grid are the message words.
+These need to be sorted to reveal the secret message: "encontra o tesouro na biblioteca"

 ### Custom Grid Size